 The adjudication qualification is prescribed under section 201 of the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) and the detail is prescribed under Part 5, section 18 of the Building Industry Fairness (Security of Payment) Regulation (BIF Regulation).

-Contract Administration Group Pty Ltd is the company authorised to provide adjudicator training and issue a Certificate in Adjudication.
-The next course will be held in March 2019, as per the details below.
-Please contact Contract Administration Group Pty Ltd directly regarding registering for the course and any other course queries.
+Contract Administration Group Pty Ltd is the company authorised to provide adjudicator training and issue a Certificate in Adjudication under the Building Industry Fairness (Security of Payment) Act 2017 and the corresponding Regulation.
+The next course will be held on-line on 11, 12 and 13 May 2021.
+Applications for the course close on 3 May 2021.
+Application forms and a course outline can be downloaded from the course provider at www.contractadmin.net.au.
+Please contact Contract Administration Group Pty Ltd directly regarding registration for the course or for any other queries about the course.

 If you hold an adjudication qualification, you can apply for registration by completing the Adjudicator Application Form (PDF).